streamx-dev/streamx-connector-sling/README.md

-Additionally, it's possible to define a [PublicationRetryPolicy](./src/main/java/dev/streamx/sling/connector/PublicationRetryPolicy.java) A custom implementation can be provided, but by default, the `DefaultPublicationRetryPolicy` will be used.
-This policy implementation have its default configuration, but can be customized with an OSGI configuration as follows:
+Additionally, it's possible to define a [PublicationRetryPolicy](./src/main/java/dev/streamx/sling/connector/PublicationRetryPolicy.java) A custom implementation can be provided, but by default, the `DefaultPublicationRetryPolicy` is used.
+This policy implementation has its default configuration, but can be customized with an OSGI configuration as follows:

 ```json